Before setting off on your UK road trip there are a few things you’re going to want to make sure you have on your road trip checklist or packing list.

 I recently teamed up with Esso to bring you the very first road trip in my newly converted camper van, where I drove over and explored Suffolk on the East Coast of the UK.
 In additon to this vlog I filmed during the 3 day road trip, I thought I’d create a check list of all the things you should prepare and take with you when heading out on a UK road trip.

-This blog post has been bought to life through a paid partnership with Esso UK.
+This blog post has been brought to life through a paid partnership with Esso UK.
 The creative ideas, content and photography is all my own.

 You want to be prepared for your adventure and not stopping off for things all the time so here’s a list of things to make sure you have packed up and ready to go.

 The essentials.
-Like, you don’t want to be heading out without these bits prepped.
-Make sure you have a copy of your drivers license on you and any car documents that you might need if you get pulled over / have an altercation with another vehicle during your road trip.
+You don’t want to be heading out without these bits prepped.
+Make sure you have a copy of your drivers license on you and any car documents that you might need if you get pulled over or have an altercation with another vehicle during your road trip.

 Also, consider paying the extra to get more than one person insured on the car.
 This means you can share the driving and avoid behind tired behind the wheel.
 It may mean you can cover more ground as a result too!

-Tip: Figure out your spare wheel / jack situation so that you know your method if you get e.g. a flat tyre.
+Tip: Figure out your spare wheel and jack situation so that you know your method if you get e.g. a flat tyre.

 Though I do love a good old bit of map reading, more often than not we are now using technology when navigating our road trips.
 Before heading out on your UK road trip, consider your navigation options.

 Do you have a sat nav?
-Can you get hold of one / rent one from the rental company?
+Can you buy, borrow or rent one?
 Are you going to use your phone?
 Do you have a charging cable to make sure you don’t run out of battery?

 Tip: Bring a portable battery charger for extra power on the road!